iamjad/flinkit/README.md

 # flinkit
 This repository contains custom Flink Aggregation implementation.
-It aggregates NY car crash data which is publicly available here: https://catalog.data.gov/dataset?q=&amp;sort=views_recent+desc
+It aggregates NY car crash data, which is publicly available here: https://catalog.data.gov/dataset?q=&amp;sort=views_recent+desc

+The code uses localhost Kafka broker as a source to read JSON objects and perform two custom aggregations using Zipcode and Crash_Date and count all the people killed in the car crashes.

+Here is what this code does:
+1. Create a Stream Execution Environment
+2. Create KafkaSource, initialize it with Kafka Broker, Kafka consumer name, and kafka topic name, and read from the earliest offset
+3. It uses a custom Kafka value deserializer extended from AbstractDeserializationSchema, deserializing incoming JSON objects to JAVA POJO Objects called CarCrash.
+I could also have used KafkaRecordDeserializationSchema which gives me both the JSON object and topic partition and offset information.
+For this exercise, I am just focusing on deserializing the JSON and focusing on Aggregations.
+5. I'm now ready to perform aggregations on JAVA Object CarCrash.
+I wrote two different Aggregations, one called CarCrashDateAggregator and CarCrashZipCodeAggregator.
+Both implement AggregateFunction, taking incoming CarCrash objects, storing intermediate aggregation results in Accumulator objects, and Tuple2 of CarCrashZipCodeAccumulator and final sum.
+Let's break it down further
+6. I want to count all the people killed by crash date in a window of 2 minutes and stream them to some sink source.
+KafkaStream.keyBy method splits (group by) incoming CarCrash objects by crash date in a small window of 2 mins, and applies CarCrashDateAggregator.
+CarCrashDateAggregator implements an add method that takes incoming objects and gets people killed in that car crash and adds them to the running accumulator.
+7. Now you can either print it to send it to another Sink to store or process it further.
+8. This is the last step to run the execute method.

-The car crash data is converted from .csv to JSON format.
-Here is a sample JSON Object
+The car crash data is converted from .csv to JSON format and posted to Kafka using a Python3 code not included in this example.

 ```json
 {"CRASH_DATE":"12/14/2021","CRASH_TIME":"8:17","BOROUGH":"BRONX","ZIP_CODE":"10475",